 - Ice cream will tend to have multiple, funkier add-ins like chocolate pieces, peanut butter cups, caramelised nuts, fudge ribbons etc. Gelato is generally simpler and less fussy.

 I owe the following explanation to Gelato Giusto, a delicious gelateria in New York, and as it comes from an expert gelato maker, I will say no more:

 ‘Gelato is generally prepared in small batches, whereas ice cream can be produced in industrial quantities.
 Ice cream is prepared using higher concentrations of cream, whereas gelato is made with a mix of milk and cream.
 This results in ice cream having fat contents of up to 30%, whereas Gelato has fat contents of up to only 6%.

 Another major difference is the amount of air that is incorporated.
-Ice cream is churned fast resulting in much larger quantities of air; gelato, on the other hand, is churned at low speeds, resulting in 50% less air than ice cream.
+Ice cream is churned fast resulting in much larger quantities of air; gelato, on the other hand, is churned at low speeds, resulting in 50% less air than ice cream [and therefore it’s more dense].
 Finally, gelato is served 5 to 10 degrees warmer than ice cream.
 All of this results in a richer and more flavorful taste!’ (source: Gelato Giusto website)

 Over the past few weeks, I have failed miserably to limit the number of ice creams I have in a week – I was at one of my favourite places a few days ago after Iftar – so I thought I’d share the love and my summary of the best gelato and ice cream places in London.
 Enjoy!